A consistent mixed-dimensional coupling approach for 1D Cosserat beams and 2D surfaces in 3D space: Spatial discretization

 In this case, the coupling constraints are fulfilled in the reference configuration and there are no initial stresses in the system.
 However, this variant violates conservation of angular momentum.
 Again, the influence of this violation within the \nameDisplacement variant is analyzed in \Cref{sec:examples}.
 The linearization of the coupling terms \eqref{eq:discretization:btssc_displacement_res} reads

 \begin{remark} A very similar problem occurs for \sutsu mesh tying problems in the case of general curved interfaces.
-To guarantee conservation of angular momentum a mesh initialization procedure is performed, \cf \cite{Puso2004}.
-The mesh initialization slightly relocates the reference position of the slave nodes (in the case of \bts problems, the beam nodes)~$\QXbeam$, such that the (non-linear) condition~$\D \QXbeam - \M \QXsolid = \matO$ is fulfilled (in \cite{Puso2004}, the non-linear mesh initialization is not solved exactly, but approximated via a single linear step).
+To guarantee the conservation of angular momentum, it is common practice to perform a mesh initialization procedure, \cf \cite{Puso2004}.
+The mesh initialization slightly relocates the reference position of the slave nodes (in the case of \btss problems, the beam nodes)~$\QXbeam$, such that the (non-linear) condition~$\D \QXbeam - \M \QXsolid = \matO$ is fulfilled (in \cite{Puso2004}, the non-linear mesh initialization is not solved exactly, but approximated with a single linear step).
 For the presented \btsstrans method, such a mesh initialization would mean that both presented simplifications \nameReference and \nameDisplacement are identical.
 However, in the \sutsu case the space continuous interfaces are usually matching, thus the mesh initialization of the discretized system only marginally affects the overall solution.
 This is not the case for \btss coupling problems.
 For example, in many situations it is sensible for the beam centerline to be offset of the coupling surface in surface normal direction.
-In such cases, the mesh initialization procedure of the beam reference configuration might lead to a drastically different system behavior. \end{remark}
+In such cases, the mesh initialization procedure of the beam reference configuration will lead to a drastically different system behavior. \end{remark}

-\begin{remark} If the discretized beam centerline lies exactly on the discretized solid surface, the three presented variants of the global system equations \Cref{eq:discretization:bts-full-global-residuum,eq:discretization:btssc_forced_reference,eq:discretization:btssc_displacement} are identical, \ie $\Qsurfg = \matO$ and $\D \QXbeam - \M \QXsolid = \matO$.
-However, with the employed Lagrange polynomial interpolation for the solid finite elements and the third-order Hermitian interpolation for the beam finite elements, a matching mesh for beam and solid surface discretizations is only possible in case of planar solid surfaces.
-Furthermore, in this special case, the positional surface coupling variants would also be equal to the \btsvc method \cite{Steinbrecher2020}, as the problem can also be interpreted as a volume coupling problem, where the beam is directly embedded at the boundary of the solid volume, \ie the solid surface.
-There, the beam would lie at a face of the solid (volume) finite element parameter space, \ie the limit case for \btsv coupling. \end{remark}
+\begin{remark} If the discretized beam centerline lies exactly on the discretized surface, the three presented variants of the global system equations \Cref{eq:discretization:bts-full-global-residuum,eq:discretization:btssc_forced_reference,eq:discretization:btssc_displacement} are identical, \ie $\Qsurfg = \matO$ and $\D \QXbeam - \M \QXsolid = \matO$.
+However, with the employed Lagrange polynomial interpolation for the solid finite elements and the third-order Hermitian interpolation for the beam finite elements, a matching mesh for beam and surface discretizations is only possible in case of planar surfaces. \end{remark}